 Speak to me 'hashtag without filter': PM to students during 'Pariksha Pe Charcha'

-Reaching out to students in their own language, Prime Minister Narendra Modi on Monday addressed 200 of them during a "Pariksha Pe Charcha" and said his conversations with them will be "#withoutfilter".
+Reaching out to students in their own language, Prime Minister Narendra Modi on Monday addressed 200 of them during a "Pariksha Pe Charcha" and said his conversations with them will be "hashtag without filter".
 Assuring students of his complete focus, Modi said they could speak to him openly.

+"Speak to me hashtag without filter," he said at the interaction held at the Talkatora Stadium here.
+Modi said everyone should keep abreast of the latest technology but it should not be allowed to govern lives.

+"We should have the strength to keep technology under our control and ensure it does not waste our time.
+One room in our homes should be technology-free.
+Whoever enters will not carry any gadgets," he told students while stressing that exams are not everything.
+The prime minister also urged students to spend their spare time with the elderly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)